Zhouwenb0/Zhouwenb0.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a master student since 2022, advised by [Prof.Yizhen Lao](https://scholar.google.fr/citations?user=OhPsgH0AAAAJ&hl=en), at the College of Computer Science and Electronic Engineering, [Hunan University](https://www.hnu.edu.cn/) (HNU), Hunan, China.
-My research interests lie in rolling shutter cameras and 3D Computer Vision, with a particular focus on multi-view geometry, SLAM, and Structure from Motion.
+My research interests lie in rolling shutter camera and 3D Computer Vision, with a particular focus on multi-view geometry, SLAM, and structure from motion.
 You can find my CV here: [Yongcong Zhang's Curriculum Vitae](cv.pdf).
 Open to collaboration! 😊